Maggie Lindemann

-Margaret Elizabeth Lindemann (born July 21, 1998) is an American singer-songwriter.
-She is best known for her 2016 breakout single "Pretty Girl", which peaked at number 4 in Sweden, number 6 in Ireland, and number 8 in the United Kingdom and the Netherlands.
+Margaret Elizabeth Lindemann (born July 21, 1998) is an American singer.
+She is best known for her 2016 breakout single "Pretty Girl", which peaked at number 4 in Sweden, number 6 in Ireland, and number 8 in the UK and the Netherlands.
 Following the song, Lindemann transitioned her music into a more alternative sound.
-She then released her debut EP, Paranoia (2021).
-Her debut album, Suckerpunch, was released on September 16, 2022.
+She released her debut EP, Paranoia, in 2021, followed by her debut album, Suckerpunch, in 2022.
+Her second studio album, I Feel Everything, was released in 2025.

 Early life

 Margaret Elizabeth Lindemann was born July 21, 1998, in Dallas, Texas, into a German-Scottish family.
 She began posting recordings of her singing on the social media apps Tumblr and Keek, gaining a following across these alongside her other social media accounts.
 Her career in music began after her manager, Gerald Tennison, discovered a video of her singing on her Instagram page.
 She then relocated to Los Angeles to pursue music.